DaanDeMeyer/reproc/README.md

 add_subdirectory(<path-to-reproc>)
 ```

-Options can be specified before calling `add_subdirectory`:
+Options can be specified before calling `add_subdirectory` (omit `FORCE` if you
+don't want to override an existing value in the cache):

 ```cmake
 set(REPROC++ ON CACHE BOOL "" FORCE)